 If you are not sure how the medication works in your body or why you are taking it, talk to your doctor.
 It is important to understand the purpose of the medication and what could happen if the condition goes untreated.

 Untreated chronic diseases can often lead to serious health complications.
-Keep in mind that you may feel well because your medications are working.

 There are a number of strategies to try: